jamesstaub/euclip/README.md

   - a toggle should default to "replace existing script"
   - users can save their own scripts to their "collections"

-- implement "undo delete"
-- - use ember-concurrency to wait before calling save on the deleted record, show a "toast" with restore button

-Track Footer
+### Track Footer
   - each section (source, sequencer, controls) should display "Script Variables" in a list styled in the same color as the syntax highlight in the actual script editor
   - the Script Wrapper gets a collapsable menu with all available variables and their values

+  - Source editor for dealing with sample start/end and loop settings.
+  - - create an array structure for segmenting an audio sample
+  - - implement an onset detection + sample chopper

-Track Nodes
+### Track Nodes
-  - Track NodeTab UI
-  - hover over node tabs to show cracked uui and selectors
+  - hover over node tabs to show cracked uuid and selectors
-  -
+  - info menu should show example of how to mutate track controls

-Track Controls
+### Track Controls
-  - Move Sampler filepath to track control (with source node attribute)
-  - When a sampler is present, add a new footer menu button for Sample Editor (start, end, slice manager)
   - Oscillators also get Track Controls to control their type. (if the script contains a generic oscillator macro)
-  - implement "functions" [buttons to apply prest shapes like triangle, sine or randomize]
-  - copy/paste single control
-  - hover over track control label and show excerpt of documentation for node

-Presets:
+### Presets:
   - finish implementing, include all node attributes in presets (at least for one section of them to learn the nodes)

-Project
+### Project
   - Save "Snapshots" (need to plan this out to work with concurrent editing, permissions)
   - Arrange mode: chain multiple projects together
   - Rails Action Cables for live editing

-Sequences
+### Sequences
   - implement a "Matrix View", which replaces the standard track list with an intanace of nexus sequencer with rows for each track. inherit the Nexus matrix model to allow use of nexus matrix mutation functions.